98% Success Rate

-But, if you wish to take up a bigger challenge offered by our agency, Himalayan Glacier and “stay off the beaten path”, then Everest Base Camp Trek via Gokyo Lakes – 18 Days would be ideal.
+But, if you wish to take up a bigger challenge offered by our agency, Himalayan Glacier and walk along the rugged trails, then Everest Base Camp Trek via Gokyo Lakes – 18 Days would be ideal.
 Another option for experienced trekkers with limited time would be Everest Base Camp Short Trek – 14 Days.

 |Day 01 Arrival in Kathmandu||1,350m/4,429ft|

 |Day 03 Fly to Lukla, trek to Phakding||2,800m/9,187ft||3-4 hrs|

 |Day 09 Dingboche to Duglha||4,600m/15,093ft||3-4 hrs|

 |Day 10 Duglha to Lobuche||4,940m/16,208ft||2-4 hrs|